lassekongo83/UserStyles/youtube/README.md

 ## YouTube oldish layout

+This UserStyle was converted from my extension [YouTube Classic Polymer](https://github.com/lassekongo83/yt-classic-polymer).

 A UserStyle and filter that redesigns the YouTube polymer design to look like the old design from around 2015.
 This UserStyle is meant to be used in uBlock Origin on a modern browser.
 It's just not a UserStyle, it's also a filter that blocks some network requests etc. It filters out and disables some of the newer features on the site that wasn't available in the old design + a couple of other annoyances - like:

 * Miniplayer script is blocked, and the button to enable it is filtered out.